Michigan Change of Domicile Lawyers

 Representing Men with Change of Domicile Cases in Oakland, Macomb, Wayne, Livingston, Washtenaw, Monroe, Lapeer & St. Clair Counties

-If you are worried that your former spouse will far move away with your child, the attorneys at the American Divorce Association for Men can help you assert your rights as a parent.
+If you are worried that your former spouse will move away with your child, the attorneys at the American Divorce Association for Men can help you assert your rights as a parent.
 There is a pre-existing law regarding custody or parenting time that restricts a change of domicile without court order or consent of the other parent.
-Moving children more than 100 miles from their current residence is also prohibited.
+Moving children more than 100 miles from their current residence is also prohibited if there is pending or former litigation regarding the child.
 Exercising parenting time long distance often becomes complicated and expensive, and without compromise, the situation can quickly become contentious between the parents.

 If your former spouse is trying to move a long distance away without your consent, the 100-mile rule protects your rights as a father.
 The 100-mile rule requires the other parent to get the judge’s permission to move the child more than 100 miles from where they lived when your family law case started.